ZertoPublic/Z4K/docs/AdministrationGuide.md

 ##### Backing up a VPG

-To backup a VPG to a target Extended Journal Copy repository, create the VPG and update the VPG yaml file (vpg.yaml) with the an Extended Journal Copy repository type.
+To backup a VPG to a target Extended Journal Copy repository, create the VPG and update the VPG yaml file (vpg.yaml) with the the Extended Journal Copy repository type.

 Use the following examples as guidelines.